intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet101/README.md

 $ wget https://storage.googleapis.com/intel-optimized-tensorflow/models/resnet101_int8_pretrained_model.pb
 ```

-3. If you would like to run ResNet101 inference and test for
+3. If you would like to run ResNet101 inference with real data or test for
 accurancy, you will need the full ImageNet dataset.

 Register and download the